mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 There was a moment of silence.
 Kipnu sensed that thi was moving, but couldn't see where.
 He lunged at where he thought thi was but he was met with cold thin air and the sound of hae voice above him.
 Thi spoke with a tone of smoldering rage.

-"You burn our entire home; hundreds of people, dead in moments and still you only care about Casra."
+"Shb'paahh!" hae thunderous voice shook him.
+"You burned the whole thing down, who knows how many you've killed and still you only care about Casra."

 "The fire?
 I didn't start that–"